-With regard to a cyber-attack occurred in 2018, that led to a unauthorized disclosure of personal data, it should be noted that on 5 February 2020, the Italian Personal Data Protection Authority notified UniCredit S.p.A. of the start of sanctioning proceedings.
-It is currently not possible to define the timeline and outcome of the proceedings; all the needed corrective measures to avoid future attacks of the same type had been already implemented.
+With regard to the cyber-attack occurred in 2018, that led to an unauthorized disclosure of personal data, mentioned in previous reports, it should be noted that on 21 February 2024, the Italian Personal Data Protection Authority notified UniCredit of a Euro 2.8 million fine.
+The Issuer deposited a recurse to challenge this decision.